danielkariv/DeepBinding/docs.md

 basically, we use the RBPX_input,5nm,20nm...1300nm to train a model.
 This model is later used to estimate binding values and validated using the given the RNAcompete probes list and RNAcompete_sequences (only for validation).
 We probably do have to train a second model that uses the first model to estimate the values more closely to the real ones, and then we can estimate the unknown values (what we sumbit later) with a trained model using the specific known RBNS. basically, Model 1 is features extracting, learn on specific RBP, but Model 2 that use Model 1, is also learn but on all the known RBPs binding scores so we have a scoring model for unknown RBPs biding scores.

+# Some stuff about keras:
+I using something called TensorBoard, which runs a server under http://localhost:6006 It gives graphs of different values while training models.

 # Info,Data,Video,Etc:
 A paper about this project, by Eitamar Tripto, supervised by Dr. Yaron Orenstein.